 You must sign your return.
 If married filing a joint return, both you and your spouse must sign even if only one had income.
+Form 140 is not considered a valid return unless you sign it.
 The department cannot send a refund check without proper signatures on the return.